jiaweichiu/mpsft/README.md

 From V1 to V2 and `BinInTime`, we do some vectorization and also some Chebyshev approximation of sines and cosines.
 However, this introduces some errors which might accumulate and slow down convergence.
 They are also not the most robust.

 From V2 to V3 and `BinInTime`, we switch to using Boost SIMD just for the sines and cosines computation.
 The speed is the same but the precision is way better.

+From V3 to V4 and `BinInTime`, we vectorize more by splitting early into real and imaginary components.

 ## Benchmarks for FFTW